Erythronium propullans: Description

 Erythronium propullans is a perennial growing from a small bulb.
 It has smaller flowers than E. albidum, often only 1 cm long with a pinkish tint to them.
 The fruits are also smaller than those of E. albidum, with the mature fruits nodding.
 Offshoots are produced by flowering plants grow from the stem above the bulbs unlike E. albidum which are produced from the bulbs.
 Erythronium propullans produces one stolon below the soil surface on the midway point of the stem on blooming plants; that stolon then produces a new bulb.
 On non-blooming plants, 1 to 3 stolons are produced directly from the bulbs, each ending in a new clone.

 Habitat

 Erythronium propullans is found only in two counties in Minnesota (the only strictly endemic plant species in the state.)
 It is typically a woodland species most commonly found on north-facing slopes above or near streambeds.
 It is found in areas with dense shade in the summer, but completes its growing period early in the year before trees are fully leafed out.

 Discovery

-The lily was first noted by Mary Hodges, a high school science instructor at St. Mary's School (now Shattuck-St. Mary's) in Faribault, Minnesota, and then formally listed as a new species by botanist Asa Gray in 1871.
+The lily was first noted by Mary Hedges, a high school science instructor at St. Mary's School (now Shattuck-St. Mary's) in Faribault, Minnesota, and then formally listed as a new species by botanist Asa Gray in 1871.
 It is listed as both a federally and state endangered species.